Gozo Travel Guide

 The Azure Window © MalteseKnight

 Gozo has some of the Mediterranean's best snorkelling and scuba diving sites.
-But it is also a place of myth and legend, believed to be the Calypso isle of Homer's Odyssey.
+But it is also a place of myth and legend, believed to be Calypso's island in Homer's Odyssey.
 The countryside is dotted with old stone farmhouses and Baroque churches, as well as some prehistoric temples and other historic sites of importance.

 Become our Gozo Travel Expert